-Sponsoring units shall forward endorsed heritage plaque proposals to the Campus Planning and Landscape Architecture (CPLA) department, in the FP&M division.
+Sponsoring units shall forward endorsed heritage plaque proposals to the Campus Planning and Landscape Architecture (CPLA) department, in the Division of Facilities Planning and Management (FP&M).
 CPLA staff will work with the sponsoring unit on refining plaque content and the identification of appropriate mounting locations.
 CPLA will manage the fabrication and installation work orders.
-The director of CPLA may require changes to the new plaque proposal, to bring the project in to compliance with this policy document.
+The director of CPLA may require changes to the new plaque proposal, to bring the project into compliance with this policy.
 All proposals will be forwarded to the Campus Planning Committee for final approval.

 Size in inches: 21.25 H x 24 W with rounded top projection for the “Numen Lumen” seal

 Material: cast bronze